jesselessa/jessbook/README.md

 Make sure to complete the values of the **environment variables** necessary to the project in a `.env` file in order to make it work.

-## Getting Started with Vite

-[Vite](https://vitejs.dev/) is a fast development tool for modern web applications.
-To get started with Vite, follow these simple steps :

-### 1. Install Node.js and npm

-Ensure you have Node.js and npm installed on your system.
-You can download and install them from the [official Node.js website](https://nodejs.org/en).

 ### 2. Initialize the project

 If you have not already created a project, you can initialize a new project using the following command in your terminal : `npm init vite@latest my-project --template react`.